meronmkifle/About-me/README.md

 # 💫 About Me:
-With applied Public Health background, I'm interested in the application of epidemiological methods using big data to health research that informs health policy and practice
+With applied Public Health background, I'm interested in the application of using big data in epidemiological methods to health research that informs health policy and practice

 ## 🌐 Socials: